BerriJ/mcrps/Readme.md

 Note that most plots are exported to latex files.

 Note that the tables produced by the code were merged together using this [latex document](paper/anc/JSU1_Norm4/tab_joined.tex).
-That latex document was then included in the paper using.
+That latex document was then included in the paper.